timothyylim/imperial-exam-solutions/CO526-Databases/2014-solutions.md

 Must have written:

-w1[cR], w1[cH] since for UNDO only logs oe must flush all commited date to disk
+w1[cR], w1[cH] since for UNDO only logs, one must flush all commited data to disk

 Might have written: